 Hurricane Nicholas, the sixth hurricane of the 2021 Atlantic hurricane season, formed on September 12 in the southeastern Gulf of Mexico and became a hurricane the next day as it approached the southern Texas coast.
 Nicholas made landfall on September 14 on the Texas coast near Sargent Beach, bringing heavy rain, high winds and dangerous surge.
 As a tropical storm, Nicholas moved north eastward over Houston and slowly moved eastward over southwest Louisiana where it dissipated, Nicholas brought heavy rain and flooding across coastal Texas and Louisiana.
 Catastrophe modeler KCC estimated that insured losses from Nicholas will total $950 million, excluding NFIP losses.

 Hurricane Sam, the 18th named storm of the 2021 Atlantic hurricane season, formed on September 24 in the central tropical Atlantic and rapidly strengthened to Category 4 status on September 25 as it moved west in the central tropical Atlantic.
 Sam was the fourth major (Category 3 or higher) hurricane of the season.
-Sam is forecast to remain a major hurricane until at least October 2 and to pass northeast of the Leeward Islands and is now tied with Ida for the strongest sustained winds from a 2021 Atlantic hurricane to date, according to Dr. Philip Klotzbach.
+Sam, a very large, long-lived, intense hurricane, began to lose strength on October 2 after it passed southeast of Bermuda and moved northeastward over the open Atlantic.
+It became a powerful post-tropical cyclone over the far North Atlantic between Newfoundland and Iceland.
+Hurricane Sam is tied with Ida for the strongest sustained winds from a 2021 Atlantic hurricane to date, according to Dr. Philip Klotzbach.

 Atlantic Basin: The record-breaking 2020 hurricane season produced 30 named storms.
 The old record was set in 2005 when there were 28 storms.
 Fourteen—Hanna, Isaias, Laura, Marco, Nana, Paulette, Sally, Teddy, Gamma, Delta, Epsilon, Zeta, Eta and Iota—became hurricanes.
 Seven—Laura, Teddy, Delta, Epsilon, Zeta, Eta and Iota—became major (Category 3 or stronger) storms.
 A typical year has 12 named storms, six hurricanes, and three major hurricanes.
 Since all 21 of the letters of the alphabet that meteorologists use were exhausted, they began using the Greek alphabet to name storms.
 A record-breaking eleven named storms or hurricanes made landfall in the continental United States.
 Of those, six hurricanes made landfall in the continental United States.
 The 2020 Atlantic hurricane season also broke records as Tropical Storm Edouard formed as the earliest 5th named Atlantic storm on record, according to Colorado State University atmospheric scientist and Triple-I non-resident scholar, Dr. Philip Klotzbach, and continued to shatter earliest storm records Zeta as the earliest 27th named storm.
 The season began early as Tropical Storm Arthur formed on May 16 in the Atlantic Ocean east of Florida, marking the sixth consecutive year that the hurricane season began before the traditional official beginning of the season on June 1.
 Tropical Storm Bertha, the second named storm to occur before the official beginning of the hurricane season, formed on May 27 near South Carolina.
 After making landfall near Charleston with winds of 50 mph, Bertha brought heavy rainfall in South Carolina, North Carolina and Virginia.
 According to Aon, 2020 is the third year since 1965 that two named storms developed in the Atlantic Ocean before the beginning of the hurricane season.
 The company said Bertha caused millions of dollars in insured losses.